ahfxxx/MN/README.md

 ./bltg_install.sh
 ```
-- Copy google link at your VPS to create authrize code from website
+- Copy google link at your VPS to create authorize code from website
-- Copy authrize code and paste to VPS
+- Copy authorize code and paste to VPS